Local Regulations

 Environmental Requirements

-- Hazardous Material Handling: Properly identify and handle hazardous materials in accordance with state and federal regulations.
+- Hazardous Waste Management: Properly identify and dispose of hazardous materials according to state and federal regulations.

 Required Documentation

-- Waste Disposal Receipts: Proof of proper disposal of waste materials to ensure compliance with environmental regulations.
+- Waste Disposal Receipts: Documentation of waste disposal to ensure compliance with local and state regulations.

 Inspection Process